Angel Reese contends she was making basketball play on Caitlin Clark despite flagrant foul call

 Still, Sunday's scene was quite different from the one that played out two weeks earlier between these same teams in front of another sellout crowd in Indianapolis.

-Back then, Sky guard Chennedy Carter set a hard pick on an inbound play that sent the unsuspecting Clark to the ground.
+Back then, Sky guard Chennedy Carter hit Clark on an inbound play that sent the unsuspecting guard to the ground.
 Carter was tagged with an away-from-the-ball call, which resulted in one free throw and league officials later upgraded the call to a flagrant-1.

 Fever fans serenaded Carter and Reese with cheers any time either was called for a foul in Sunday's rematch.